daiuc/leafcutter2/README.md

 - key differences from leafcutter:
     - leafcutter2 use the same set of filters to construct intron clusters.
     - However, when counting junction reads towards predefined or on-demand-run intron clusters, no read filter is applied, essentially all junction reads are counted towards introns.
+    - The filtering options (--MINCLUREADS, --MINREADS, --MINCLURATIO) are only used if you are not providing a pre-defined set of intron clusters.
+They are not used against counting junction reads towards introns.

 ## Introduciton